 Ningthoujam Ongi Shanti poses for a portrait along with her granddaughter Baby Naidya in the village of Thanga.
 In March 1999, the Indian Army conducted an anti-insurgency operation around Loktak Lake during which Shanti was wrongfully taken into custody by law enforcement.
 Areas surrounding Loktak have been used as hiding grounds by insurgent groups which has intensified the militarization of Loktak Lake.

-Priests perform a traditional Metie ritual called Tarpon which is an annual offering to honor the memory of the ancestors.
-Several vegetables and fish used in the traditional worship come from the Loktak lake and have become near extinct in recent years.
+Priests perform a traditional Metie ritual called Tarpon which is annual worship to honor the memory of the ancestors.
+Several vegetables and fish used in traditional worship come from the Loktak lake and have become near extinct in recent years.

 Vehicles drive along the dusty high road that circles the Lokta Lake.
 The government wants to convert it to a paved ring road to draw tourists.
 Some local activists oppose the ring-road as well as several other tourism-related infrastructure projects that they consider threats to the wetland.
 Over the years indigenous people have been evicted for tourism and infrastructure projects without consent and appropriate compensation.